djoos-cookbooks/beanstalkd/README.md

 Description
 ===========

-This cookbook provides an easy way to install Beanstalk: a simple, fast work queue.
+This cookbook provides an easy way to install beanstalkd: a fast, general-purpose work queue.

 More information?
 http://kr.github.com/beanstalkd/